-Cod and haddock are close kin, both in a scientific and culinary manner.
-Over the centuries, their ready availability -- and the Catholic church's many meatless fast days -- placed mild, white-fleshed fish firmly in the mainstream of Western cookery.
+Cod and haddock are close kin, both in scientific and culinary ways.
+Over the centuries, their ready availability, and the Catholic church's many meatless fast days, placed mild, white-fleshed fish firmly in the mainstream of Western cookery.
 Either cod or haddock can be used successfully in most recipes calling for white fish, but there are differences between them.

 Video of the Day